Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Schemes of the structure of lichens, various representatives of lichens.

 Topic 3.1.
-General characteristics of plants (1 h)
+General characteristics of plants (1 hour)

 The plant organism as an integral system.
-Cells, tissues, organs and systems of plant organs.
-Regulation of the vital activity of plants; phytohormones.
-Features of the life of plants.
+Cells, tissues, organs and organ systems of plants.
+Regulation of plant life; phytohormones.
+Features of plant life.
 Photosynthesis.
 Pigments.
 Plant taxonomy; lower and higher plants.

-Demonstration Drawings of the textbook showing the features of the structure and life of various representatives of the plant kingdom.
-Schemes reflecting the main directions of the evolution of plant organisms.
+Demonstration Textbook drawings showing the structural features and vital functions of various representatives of the plant kingdom.
+Schemes reflecting the main directions of evolution of plant organisms.

-Algae as the oldest group of plants.
+Algae are the oldest group of plants.
 General characteristics of algae.
-Features of the structure of the body.
+Features of body structure.
 Unicellular and multicellular algae.
-Variety of algae: divisions Green algae, Brown algae and Red Algae.
-Distribution in aquatic and terrestrial biocenoses, ecological role of algae.
-Practical value.
+Diversity of algae: departments Green algae, Brown algae and Red algae.
+Distribution in aquatic and terrestrial biocenoses, the ecological role of algae.
+Practical significance.

 Demonstration

-Diagrams of the structure of algae of various departments.
+Schemes of the structure of algae of various divisions.

 Origin and general characteristics of higher plants.
 Features of the organization and individual development of higher plants.
 Spore plants.
 General characteristics, origin.
-Department of Mossy; features of the organization, life cycle.
+Department Bryophytes; features of the organization, life cycle.
 Distribution and role in biocenoses.
-Department of Lycopods; features of the organization, life cycle.
+Division Mossidae; features of the organization, life cycle.
 Distribution and role in biocenoses.
-Horsetail department; features of the organization, life cycle.
+Department Horsetails; features of the organization, life cycle.
 Distribution and role in biocenoses.
 Division Fern-like.
-The origin and features of the organization of ferns.
-Fern life cycle.
+Origin and features of the organization of ferns.
+Life cycle of ferns.
 Distribution and role in biocenoses.

 Demonstration

-Structural schemes and life cycles mosses, horsetails and horse-tails, various representatives of mosses, horse-tails and horsetails, fern structure diagrams; ancient ferns, a diagram of the fern development cycle, various representatives of ferns.
+Construction diagrams and life cycles mosses, horsetails and mosses, various representatives of mosses, mosses and horsetails, diagrams of the structure of ferns; ancient pteridophytes, diagram of the fern development cycle, various representatives of pteridophytes.

 Topic 3.4.
 Higher seed plants.
-Department of Gymnosperms (1 h)
+Department Gymnosperms (1 hour)

 Demonstration

 Topic 3.5.
 Higher seed plants.
-Department of Angiosperms (Flowering) Plants (2 h)
+Department Angiosperms (Flowering) plants (2 hours)

-The origin and features of the organization of angiosperms; body structure, life forms of angiosperms.
-Classes Monocotyledonous and Dicotyledonous.
-The main families of angiosperms (2 families of monocotyledonous and 3 families of dicotyledonous plants).
-Diversity, prevalence of flowering plants, their role in biocenoses, in human life and economic activity.
+Origin and features of organization of angiosperms; body structure, life forms of angiosperms.
+Classes Monocots and Dicotyledons.
+The main families of angiosperms (2 families of monocotyledons and 3 families of dicots).
+The diversity and prevalence of flowering plants, their role in biocenoses, in human life and economic activity.

 Demonstration